novix-sa/Pyplan/docs/Pyplan Library.md

     pp.index(["Item 1","Item 2","Item 3"])

 For someone coming from X-Array, the index Id is the equivalent of X-Array "Dim" and the index values are the equivalent of "Coords".
-Diferent than X-Array, Pyplan index are defined with only one unique set of values.
+Diferent than X-Array, Pyplan index are defined with a unique set of values, and

 ## Data Structure